 Sunlight hitting the lens directly or at an angle impacts your image with lens flare – bright spots and streaks on your image.

 The light coming in at sharp angles from the side of the lens is a big problem as those waves will bounce around inside it, much like the effect of light leaks.

-Lenses are expensive – some of the best ones can cost tens of thousands of dollars.
+Most types of camera lenses are expensive – some of the best ones can cost tens of thousands of dollars.
 Despite being a pro and knowing what you’re doing, there’s always a risk of accidental damage to the lens element or lens face.

 If you damage that front glass element of your lens, you might as well replace the whole lens or send it off for repair.